saascustomdomains/ruby-on-rails-custom-domains-app/README.md

 The seed file contains two companies for which we serve status pages — SaaS Custom Domains and Intercom with their status page domains, [status.saascustomdomains.com](https://status.saascustomdomains.com) and [status.intercom.com](https://status.intercom.com).

-You can add your own domain in the seed file or via Rails console to test the functionality.
+You can add your own company and the domain in the seed file or via Rails console to test the functionality.

-### Steps
-1. Add your domain to the seed file, e.g. `status.yourdomain.com`, or via Rails console `Company.create(name: 'Your Company', domain: 'status.yourdomain.com')`
-2. Create your custom domain (`status.yourdomain.com`) in the [SaasCustomDomains.com](https://saascustomdomains.com) dashboard or via [API](https://docs.saascustomdomains.com/)
-3. Add a CNAME record for `status.yourdomain.com` pointing to `in.saascustomdomains.com`

 Then run:
 ```bash